servicessmgold-cmd/smgold-website/README.txt

   1. Go to app.netlify.com and log in (free plan is enough).
   2. On the "Sites" tab, drag the "dist" folder straight onto the page.
   3. Netlify uploads it and gives you a live *.netlify.app URL instantly.
-  4. Later, add your own domain (smgold.sargodha.pk) under Site settings -> Domain management, free of charge on Netlify's side (you only pay your domain registrar for the domain itself).
+  4. Later, add your own domain (smgold.shop) under Site settings -> Domain management, free of charge on Netlify's side (you only pay your domain registrar for the domain itself).